restena/cyrus-sasl-oauth2-oidc/README.md

 This project supports building native packages for multiple Linux distributions.

-### Debian Package Build
+### Debian Package Build (Trixie/Bookworm)

-For Debian Trixie, you can build a native Debian package:
+For Debian Trixie and Bookworm, you can build a native Debian package:

 ```bash
 # Install build dependencies